|Jump to Dual Enrollment Modules (lecture material)

 IMPORTANT INFORMATION (PLEASE READ)

-Welcome (video from last year, but most information is valid)
+Welcome (video from previous year, but information is valid)

 The syllabus is our contract for the course for what I can expect of you as well as what you can expect of me.
 Print and keep in hand for frequent reference.

 The link above contains the free collection of essays by notable economists and writers on the topics we cover in each economics module.
 Each module references articles from this collection, which will be helpful in supplementing the lectures within the module.

 Course Overview (video)